-Students will be required to have a formal review of progress meeting with their supervisor in the second half of the second semester.
+Students will be required to have a formal review of progress meeting with their supervisor in the second half of the second semester, in connection with the Annual Progress Review form.
 Specific dates for this review meeting will be communicated in the course of the year.

-Supervisors report to the department on students' progress at an end-of-year departmental meeting.
+Supervisors report to the department on students' progress at the end-of-year departmental meeting which considers the Progress Review forms.